ExpensiveHistory1/AnimeWatchlistLite/README.md

 # Anime Watchlist

-This WPF-Project has the purpose of managing the animes you have watched or stil want to watch.
+This WPF-Project has the purpose of managing the animes you have watched or still want to watch.
 There are for statuses the anime can be in: "Watched", "Unwatched", "In Progress" and "Waiting".
 The animes are stored inside a SQLite-DB which is located inside the project folder.